 5. Organize a meetup

-Coming out of lockdown it can feel a bit hard to reconnect with friends, make new friends, or establish a new social life.
+Coming out of the pandemic, it can feel a bit hard to reconnect with friends, make new friends, or establish a new social life.
 If you and your dog are looking to make some friends this Pride season you can use social media to connect with other LGBTQIA+ dog lovers in your area.
 This can be a great way to build community for yourself (and your dog) with other LGBTQIA+ people who are as obsessed with their dogs as you are.
-You can meetup for dog walks, brunch, or drinks at outdoor dog-friendly cafes, or organize Pride related events together.
-For example, Queer Dog Meetup is an NYC group that organizes regular meetups of LGBTQIA+ people and their dogs in NYC and actually just had their first Pride march for dogs in Brooklyn!
+You can meet up for dog walks, brunch, or drinks at outdoor dog-friendly cafes, or organize Pride related events together.
+For example, Queer Dog Meetup is an NYC group that organizes regular meetups for LGBTQIA+ people and their dogs.
+They actually just had their first Pride march for dogs in Brooklyn!

 6. Attend Pride together

 If your local Pride event is dog friendly, or has dog-friendly components like a community picnic or festival in a park, you could plan to bring your dog with you to Pride.
-Not every dog will enjoy Pride so if you are bringing your dog to Pride, first make sure that it’s dog friendly and that your dog is comfortable being around large groups of people and other dogs.
+Not every dog will enjoy Pride, so first make sure that it’s dog friendly and that your dog is comfortable being around large groups of people and other dogs.

 7. Doggy Pride art

 Pride month is a great time to let your true colors shine, and what’s more fun than arts and crafts?
 For this activity, you will use your dog’s paw print to create rainbow art.
 To make this craft, you will either need dog-safe ink pads in every color of the rainbow or you can get just one color of dog-safe ink and then use a photo editing software to adjust the colors of the paw prints.
 To make a paw print rainbow:

 Step 1: Ask your dog to sit or down and then press their paw into the ink pad making sure to get all those paw pads covered with ink.